 I cover installation in detail here.
 However I did discover how to check if your antennas are properly isolated from each other…. use the app!

 When you open the app, it will search for and connect with your Cel-Fi device.
-Once this is done, you’ll see a Dashboard.
-This is a quick look at what your Cel-Fi GO is doing.
+The first time you open the app, youโll need to register the Cel-Fi GO.

 Operator is your service provider (Telstra, Optus or Vodafone).